Jean84646/Hair-Salon.Solution/README.md

 * The User is able to add new stylists to our system when they are hired.
 * The User is able to edit JUST the name of a stylist.
 * The User is able to delete stylists (all and single).
+* The User is to see the stylist's specialties on the stylist's details page.

 * The User is able to add new clients to a specific stylist.
 User should not be able to add a client if no stylists have been added.
 * The User is able to view clients (all and single).